coloradocarlos/laravel-model/README.md

     composer require jenssegers/model

-Optaional: and add an alias to the bottom of `config/app.php`:
+Optional: and add an alias to the bottom of `config/app.php`:

     'Model'           => 'Jenssegers\Model\Model',